LeadDyno/leaddyno-docs-site/affiliate-compensation.md

 #### Handling Erroneous Payments

-In the case that a commission is accidentally paid manually, you can simply create a Manual Commission from that Affiliate's page ("Manage Affiliates", then select affiliate email) and then follow the previous steps to pay again.
+In the case that a commission is accidentally paid manually, you can simply create a Manual Commission from that Affiliate's page and then follow the previous steps to pay again.

 ![Manual Commission](/img/manual-comm.png)